guiglass/Unreal_Engine_5_Live_Production_Example/README.md

-# Unreal Engine 5 live production for plugin for APS.
+# Unreal Engine 5 live production plugin for APS.
 This project is a 'work in progress'.
 This project shows connecting avatars in APS Luxor to characters in Unreal Engine 5 for realtime production.

 The binaries for this plugin were built for UE5 on Windows 10 64bit but the plugin should also work with UE4.